justinww04/home-security-app/README.md

 -working on frontend design -- complete
--adding a verified guests card
+-adding a verified guests card - complete almost
 -In verified guests I want active and un active guests tab -trying to figure out best way for phone alerts -working on an app home screen